mixpanel/docs/pages/docs/pricing/billing.md

 ### What is an MTU?

 Monthly Tracked User (MTU) is a way to calculate your billing based on the number of visitors that perform a qualifying event each month, rather than individual user profiles or events.
+MTU plans start at $10,000 per year and are not available self-serve.
+[Our sales team can consult you](https://mixpanel.com/contact-us/sales/) to choose the best option.

 ### MTU Calculation